ontio/cross-chain/btc/How_to_Join_the_Bitcoin_Cross-Chain_Ecosystem-Users_Guide.md

    - Click on the cog in the top right corner of the wallet window and modify the settings as shown in the picture below.
 Save these settings to connect to the test net;

    <div align=center><img width="300" height="400" src="./pic/cyano-confignet.png"/></div>

    - After configuring the wallet, the OBTC token contract needs to be added to the wallet.
 Click on the cog and select the **OEP-4 TOKENS** option.
 Click on the **ADD** button and enter the contract address to the script hash.
-Click **CONFIRM** and the OBTC contract will be displyed in the wallet.
+Click **CONFIRM** and the OBTC contract will be displayed in the wallet.
 Go back and save the settings;

    <div align=center><img width="300" height="400" src="./pic/cyano-configoep4.png"/></div>